turingschool/backend-curriculum-site/module2/lessons/authorization.md

 *   What's the difference between Authentication and Authorization?
 *   Why are both necessary for securing our applications?
 *   What's a `before_action` filter in Rails?
-*   How can we scope a filter down to only work with specific actions?
 *   What's an `enum` attribute in ActiveRecord?
 Why would we ever want to use this?
 *   When thinking about Authorization, why might we want to namespace a resource?
 *   What does `allow_any_instance_of` in RSpec do?